-• The Council notes the objection to the improvement of sport's facilities being linked to development under Policy M4.
+- The Council notes the objection to the improvement of sport's facilities being linked to development under Policy M4.
 The Policy is intended to ensure that any development proposal under M4 consider the whole site as defined by the M4 boundary, including the pavilion and sports pitches.
 Development under M4 is dependent on a comprehensive remediation strategy across the whole site, and there are unstable areas in close proximity to the pitches which will require remediation.
 The Policy provides a mechanism where by community facility improvements could be facilitated as part of wider remediation and development.
-The Huntly Playing fields are protected designated under Policy D12.6 and Policy D13.
+The Huntly Playing fields are protected designated under Policy D12.6 and Policy D13. - It is not proposed to modify the Plan based on the above.